 JIT Inventory Management in Action

 While the JIT process has been used around the world since the late 1970s, it has been further refined through the use of emerging technologies.
-In addition to Toyota, manufacturers as varied as Dell, Harley-Davison, and Apple all use JIT to ensure their companies maximize savings, productivity, and customer satisfaction.
+In addition to Toyota, manufacturers as varied as Dell, Harley-Davidson, and Apple all use JIT to ensure their companies maximise savings, productivity, and customer satisfaction.

 These companies have the resources, and cultural commitment, necessary to tackle the potential pitfalls head-on and keep production and delivery rolling with contingencies developed to handle both foreseeable delays and unexpected disasters.
 Using a comprehensive, cloud-based procurement solution that includes support for JIT inventory implementation can help immensely in this regard.